 I suppose being stranded on an island has the additional benefit – at least it looks like a benefit to me – of being completely disconnected from everything and everyone else, of having no responsibilities whatsoever.
 So let's get back to the question.
 If I'm a little bit sentimental, I would bring a solar-powered laptop with me, connected to the Internet via satellite so I could read and write.
 If that counts as more than "one" thing, then I suppose I'd bring an e-reader with a few hundred books loaded in it.
 But if I'm completely rational, I should probably bring a sharp knife or enough water decontamination pills to get started!

-I'll mention two for a total of 75 dollars at the current exchange rate.
+I'll mention three for a total of 75 dollars at the current exchange rate.
 It is ironic I would mention products at all considering you'll seldom find me shopping for anything.
 In fact, there would be no economy worthy of its name if everyone were like me!